The Zoo Fence

 I suppose that error is what religions call original sin.
 I’m not sure it’s a sin, but it is an error.
 The question is, is it a normal part or aspect or feature of the creation process, of evolution?
 My guess is, yes, well, maybe, otherwise why does it happen, why does it exist?
 I mean, to me the word sin presumes choice, as in I choose to do something sinful, which choice makes me a sinner.
 A sin has to be voluntarily committed as an exercise of free will, otherwise it is just a happening.
 If I ever chose to identify myself as and with the body named Stefan and its physical life, I do not remember doing so.
 In this context, I suppose if anyone sinned, it was Stefan’s parents, who told me, albeit lovingly, that I was the separate, unique, limited physical body they were fondling.
 Just as, presumably, Adam and Eve did with (to?)
 Cain and Abel.
 (Speaking of which, if Adam and Eve had no daughters, how did we get here?
 Original incest?
 Now, there’s a sin.)

-(On that thought, in “In The Beginning - The Eden Conspiracy Unveiled” I suggest the “apple/ego/sin” event in Eden was (is) planned and intended by God precisely because Being Infinite He could not “distinguish” between Himself and any “thing” else (like you and me) and what’s the fun of that?
+On this general thought, in “In The Beginning - The Eden Conspiracy Unveiled” I suggest the “apple/ego/sin” event in Eden was (is) planned and intended by God precisely because Being Infinite He could not “distinguish” between Himself and any “thing” else (like you and me) and what’s the fun of that?
 But as you consider that point, remind yourself that everyone and everything He sees (again, like you and me) is Himself intentionally veiled by Himself.
-He’s making Himself … and here it matters, Herself live our lives as us … designedly unaware of Who and What we are.)
+He’s making Himself … and here it matters, Herself live our lives as us … designedly unaware of Who and What we are.
+In a word, God wants to experience what it is like to be a human, and here we are: God as us.
+Again, if God is Infinite — and if God is not Infinite, then God is not God — then God is All There Is and all there is God.

 Anyway, according to the Teachers, the sin, the error, the distortion is caused by the fact that our minds (egos, vasanas, veil) are in constant motion, are constantly thinking, considering, measuring, judging, remembering, planning, and a Self Realized Teacher’s Mind is still and silent.
 As I get it, that constant motion in our mind (that is our mind?) distracts us so thoroughly that it blinds us (veils us) from Seeing or Being what is already and always Real, what we are in Truth, which is Self Realized.
 In a word, we have no understanding of the question Who am I? and so, of course, we have less than no understanding of the answer to that question.